m-azra3l/demo-credit-service/README.md

 Enjoy using the Demo Credit Service API!
 Feel free to contribute or open issues if you find any bugs.

-### Explanation

-- **Features**: A list of key features in the application.
-- **Requirements**: Lists the prerequisites for running the application.
-- **Installation**: Instructions to clone the repository and install dependencies.
-- **Environment Variables**: Details on setting up environment variables.
-- **Database Setup**: Commands to run migrations and seeds.
-- **Running the App**: Instructions to start the server.
-- **API Documentation**: Information on accessing the Swagger-generated API documentation.
-- **Testing**: Commands to run the test suite.

-This `README.md` should provide a comprehensive guide for setting up and running your application.

 ## Reasons for my stack

 Check out the reasons for my tech stach [here](https://docs.google.com/document/d/1PM40WUCgjCeqcQdybVBCccpqxkOjrM2S4bgOC4L1ObM/edit?usp=sharing).